tacman/msgphp/docs/ddd/repositories.md

 # Repositories

 A domain repository is not interface bound by default.
-Instead you can leverage a trait object, tied to specific infrastructure (e.g. Doctrine), to rapidly create one.
-This page describes the suggested API for any specific repository trait and the one used by default implementations.
+Instead you can leverage a utility trait, tied to specific infrastructure (e.g. Doctrine), to rapidly create one.
+This page describes the API provided by default [implementations](#implementations).

 ## API

-> Exposed `private` as a trait.
-You can decide to [change method visibility](https://secure.php.net/manual/en/language.oop5.traits.php#language.oop5.traits.visibility) on a per case basis.

 ### `doFindAll(int $offset = 0, int $limit = 0): DomainCollectionInterface`